kimsiang/SiPM_QC/README.md

 # SiPM_QC
+A GUI program for the quality control station of the SiPMs for the Muon (g-2) experiment.

 ## Introduction
-This is a program for the quality control of the SiPM for muon (g-2) experiment.
+This document is intended to give a summary of the GUI program for the quality control station of the SiPM for the Muon (g-2) experiment.

 ## GUI
 wxpython is used for designing the GUI of the SiPM QC Control Panel